typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-as-const.md

 # `prefer-as-const`

-Enforce the use of `as const` over literal type.
+Enforces the use of `as const` over literal type.

 This rule recommends usage of `const` assertion when type primitive value is equal to type.